MicrosoftDocs/memdocs/sccm/core/clients/manage/plan-cloud-management-gateway.md

   -	Cloud management gateway currently requires a Standard_A2 virtual machine.
 When creating the service, you can select how many VMs to support the service (one is the default).

+  - For estimating purposes only, expect that a single Azure Standard_A2 virtual machine can support approximately 2,000 simultaneous Internet-based clients.

 	- See the [Azure pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator/) to help determine potential costs.

     > [!NOTE]
     > Virtual machine costs vary by region.

-	- Expect that a single Azure Standard_A2 virtual machine can support approximately 2,000 simultaneous Internet-based clients.

 -	Outbound data transfer

   - Charges are incurred for data flowing from the service out to the client.
 See the [Azure bandwidth pricing details](https://azure.microsoft.com/en-us/pricing/details/bandwidth/) to help determine potential costs.

-  - An Internet-based client doing policy refresh every hour is approximately 100 MB per client per month.
+  - For estimating purposes only, expect approximately 100 MB per client per month for Internet-based clients doing policy refreshes every hour.

     > [!NOTE]
     > Performing other actions supported via the cloud management gateway (for example, deploying software updates or applications) will increase the amount of outbound data transfer from Azure to the client.